 The second great scene happens at about the three-quarters mark.
 It’s night and Arthur Holmwood (Michael Gough) has gone to the crypt of his recently deceased sister Lucy to assure himself that she is not a vampire.
 To Arthur’s horror, he finds Lucy seemingly alive, returning to her tomb, leading a young girl.
 Lucy sees him.
 Her eyes light up with more than just brotherly love.
 “Come, let me kiss you,” she says to Arthur.
 She advances, baring her fangs.
-Arthur stands helpless, transfixed by her gaze.
+Arthur stands frozen, transfixed by her gaze.

 The third great scene is the finale.
 Arthur and Van Helsing have chased Dracula back to his castle.
 Dawn is fast approaching.
 Van Helsing catches the Count before he can disappear down a secret passage.
 The two grapple.
 Dracula looks to have the upper hand.
 In a flash of inspiration, Van Helsing vaults atop a long table, runs the length, and launches himself toward the wall.
 He hits the wall high and pulls down the tapestry curtains, letting in the morning sun.
-Dracula tries to flee, but Van Helsing fashions a make-shift crucifix out of candle holders to pin him in place.
+Dracula tries to flee, but Van Helsing fashions a make-shift crucifix out of candle holders and pins Dracula in place.

 These swashbuckling acrobatics cement Van Helsing as the heroic foil to the villainous Dracula.
 Cushing’s Van Helsing isn’t just a wise man with a strong will, he’s a man of action.
 The iconic monster hunter out to rid the world of supernatural evil.

-The hole-digging scene always throws me.
+- The hole-digging scene always throws me.
 Why wouldn’t he put her in the crypt?
 And how does he happen to have a shovel handy?↩